OPS-E2E-PPE/VBA-Docs/api/Visio.Page.Export.md

 ## Remarks

 The file name extension indicates which export filter to use.
 If the filter is not installed, the **Export** method returns a compiler error in your Visual Basic or VBA project.
 The **Export** method uses the default preference settings for the specified filter and does not prompt the user for non-default arguments.

 The **Export** method of a **Page** object supports saving to HTML file format using the extension .htm or .html.
 When pages are exported, Visio uses the settings that were last selected in the **Save As** dialog box.

 If the specified file already exists, Visio replaces it without prompting the user.

-Starting with Visio, you can use various properties and methods of the  **[ApplicationSettings](Visio.ApplicationSettings.md)** object that relate to raster images to configure settings for export to .bmp, .gif, .jpg, .png, and .tif file types.
+Starting with Visio 2010, you can use various properties and methods of the **[ApplicationSettings](Visio.ApplicationSettings.md)** object that relate to raster images to configure settings for export to .bmp, .gif, .jpg, .png, and .tif file types.

-If your Visual Studio solution includes the  **Microsoft.Office.Interop.Visio** reference, this method maps to the following types:
+If your Visual Studio solution includes the [Microsoft.Office.Interop.Visio](/visualstudio/vsto/office-primary-interop-assemblies?view=vs-2019&preserve-view=true) reference, this method maps to the following types:

 - **Microsoft.Office.Interop.Visio.IVPage.Export(string)**

 ## Example